The UNC Policy Manual

 The three grounds for appeal to the board of trustees are as follows:

 1. Material procedural error.
-A faculty member may allege on appeal that the hearing conducted by the responsible faculty committee or the process followed by the chancellor included a material procedural error that, but for the error, could have resulted in a different decision.
-The Board may review allegations that the faculty committee and/or the chancellor did not follow its own procedures and such failure materially affected the credibility, reliability and fairness of the process.
-A faculty member must demonstrate that, because of a material procedural error, he or she did not receive a fair hearing or fair review by the chancellor such that, but for such error, a different decision may have been reached.
+A faculty member may allege on appeal that the hearing conducted by the responsible faculty committee, or the process followed by the chancellor included a material procedural error that, but for the error, could have resulted in a different decision.
+The board may review allegations that the faculty committee and/or the chancellor did not follow its own procedures and such failure materially affected the credibility, reliability, and fairness of the process.
+A faculty member must demonstrate that, because of the material procedural error, he or she did not receive a fair hearing or fair review by the chancellor such that, but for such error, a different decision may have been reached.

 2. Clearly erroneous.
-A faculty member may allege on appeal that the competent evidence in the record established that the decision not to reappoint was based on an impermissible reason.
+A faculty member may allege on appeal that the competent evidence in the record established that the decision not to reappoint, deny tenure, or deny promotion, was based on an Impermissible Basis and the decision of the chancellor was clearly erroneous.
 A clearly erroneous decision is one that a reasonable person could not have reached, based on the competent evidence in the record taken as a whole and the relevant controlling laws or policies.
 To demonstrate that a decision was clearly erroneous, the faculty member must show that a reasonable person could not have reached the conclusion that the chancellor reached.
 Such an appeal constitutes a request that the board of trustees review the entire record of evidence to determine whether a reasonable person could have arrived at the decision in question.
-The issue is not whether the board of trustees would have evaluated the evidence the same way and reached the same conclusion as did the faculty committee or the chancellor; rather, the question is whether the decision reached was a reasonable one, in light of the competent evidence.
+The issue is not whether the board of trustees would have evaluated the evidence the same way and reached the same conclusion as did the chancellor; rather, the question is whether the decision reached was a reasonable one, in light of the competent evidence.

 3. Contrary to law or policy.
 A faculty member may allege on appeal that, in disposing of the request for review, controlling law or University policy was disregarded, misinterpreted, or misapplied to the facts of the case.